 Nurses provide general and/or specialised nursing care for the sick, injured and others in need of such care, assist medical doctors with their tasks and work with other healthcare professionals and within teams of healthcare workers.
 They advise on and teach nursing practice.

 32157 people employed as Nurses in the current year.

 Social workers provide information, advice and support to those who are socially excluded or are experiencing crisis; they protect the welfare of vulnerable groups including children, young people, people with disabilities, elderly people and people who are mentally or physically ill, and they may specialise in specific areas of work.

-3287 people employed as Social workers in the current year.
+3143 people employed as Social Workers in the current year.